|Applications open||Applications close|

 Is this right for me?

-Minimum commitment: 12 months, once per fortnight (negotiable).
+Minimum commitment: 12 months, once per fortnight (negotiable), once per week preferred.

-All Life Science volunteers are required to complete a one day induction course.
+All science and research volunteers are required to complete a one day induction and ongoing training and assessment, training can be on the job and 'lecture style'.